carangil/cat644/README.md

 Cat-644 is a microcomputer based around the Atmega644 microcontroller.
 This repository will hold both hardware designs and software source code.

+dirs:

+schematics/  	hardware information
+cat1/  			OLD hardware test routines.
+Will be deleted when CAT-OS is finished cat-os/			'scratchpad' OS.
+Being built out of code in the cat1 directory

 LICENSE

 All code is under GPL v2.
 See LICENSE file for details.